Bramha1997/SendBillz/README.md

-# sendbillz
+# SendBillz
-This is an standalone application to generate invoices.
+This is a standalone application to generate invoices.